 This miniature railway village close to Morrison, contains an entire mini village, totally constructed to scale.
 This Tiny Town was constructed by George Turner for his daughter and was first opened to the public in 1912.
 Today, it is arguably one of the state’s most unique tourist attractions.
 Kids can even ride on the little train there.

 6. Colorado Gator Farm

 This unique farm offers visitors an up-close look at reptiles of all kinds.
-The Colorado Gators Reptile Park boasts a unique geothermal well that creates ponds and wetlands for alligators, and also provides a habitat for a number of different water birds and waterfowl.
-Highlights include the farm’s annual Gatorfest, held annually in the first weekend in August.
+The Colorado Gators Reptile Park boasts a unique geothermal well that creates ponds and wetlands for alligators and also provides a habitat for a number of different water birds and waterfowl.
+Highlights include the farm’s annual Gatorfest, held annually on the first weekend in August.

 7. Ute Indian Museum

-This local history museum in Montrose, provides a fascinating look into the past of the Ute Indians, an indigenous people of the Great Basin region that formerly occupied large swaths of territory across Eastern Utah and Western Colorado, as well as parts of New Mexico and Wyoming.
-The Ute Indian Museum is situated on the 8.5-acre former homestead of homestead of Chief Ouray.
+This local history museum in Montrose provides a fascinating look into the past of the Ute Indians.
+They were indigenous people of the Great Basin region that formerly occupied large swaths of territory across Eastern Utah and Western Colorado, as well as parts of New Mexico and Wyoming.